emnaa-kallel/CodeAlphaTasks/README.md

 3. Prices can be updated programmatically (currently fixed)

- 🏨Task 3 :  Hotel Reservation System
+ Task 3 :  Hotel Reservation System

 A Java-based console application for managing hotel room bookings, cancellations, and customer reservations with simple payment simulation and data persistence using file serialization.

 📋 Features

-- 🔍 Search for available rooms by category (Standard, Deluxe, Suite)
+-  Search for available rooms by category (Standard, Deluxe, Suite)
-- 📝 Book rooms with check-in/check-out dates and payment simulation
+-  Book rooms with check-in/check-out dates and payment simulation
-- ❌ Cancel existing reservations
+-  Cancel existing reservations
-- 📄 View reservation details by guest name
+-  View reservation details by guest name
-- 💾 Persistent storage of reservations (`reservations.ser` file)
+-  Persistent storage of reservations (`reservations.ser` file)